17 Jan Beacon Data Needs Fog Computing

 The IoT is moving toward fog computing.
 That means faster results and less bulky data.
 What could this mean for beacons and industry?

 For many, the end goal of beacons is data generation.
-Bluetooth beacons are able to capture thorough real-world data.
+Bluetooth tags and beacons are able to capture thorough real-world data.
 Many data collection methods, though incredibly useful, are rather archaic in the scope of the IoT.
 Surveys and interviews leave huge information gaps, and even many technologically-based methods waste time and money by always having to consult the cloud.

 Industry leaders are already noting the importance (and inevitability) of fogging with beacons.
 If beacons are going to lead the IoT revolution and connect the physical and digital world, it will need fog computing.
 Will moving everything to the edge stimulate and support the futuristic and interoperable infrastructures promised by the IoT?

 What is fog computing (AKA edge computing) with beacons?

 Normally, data collected through sensors or other means are analyzed in the cloud.
 That means, it is first sent from the initial collecting device on the edge of the network to the cloud.
 After being analyzed, it is then sent back to the edge device for following actions.
 With fog computing, everything happens on the edge.
 That end device does the collecting, analyzing, and acting.
 Data isn’t regularly stored here because it isn’t needed.

 Industrial gateway technology, without being filtered in any way, is likely to simply flood networks and create far more hassle than they may be worth.
 While this method isn’t practical for collecting huge amounts of data, it is practical for using data the moment it is generated.

 Not all data needs to be stored in the cloud.
 IoT and beacons need data at the edge.